Skip to main content

 Technical compliance

-Exemption threshold raised to RM1 million; Phase 5 cancelled
+Exemption threshold raised to RM1 million and the fifth phase dropped

 7 December 2025